Ap4chee/AIBlooketAutoAnswerTool/README.md

 ### Step 2: Install Dependencies

 1. Clone or download this repository.
-2. Create a `requirements.txt` file in the project folder with the following content:

-    ```
-    playwright
-    google-generativeai
-    python-dotenv
-    ```

-3. Install the packages using pip:
+2. Install the packages using pip:

     ```bash
     pip install -r requirements.txt
     ```

-4. Install the browser engines for Playwright:
+3. Install the browser engines for Playwright:

     ```bash
     playwright install